 - Higher motivation to share your work with others and bring your creative projects into the world.
 And smarter success strategies for doing so!

-- If you book a package of six sessions you’ll receive a 10% discount
+- If you book a package of six sessions (held during a three-month period) you’ll receive a 10% discount

 - Ongoing support by email – £50 for four weeks